Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Introduction

-Finally, we would like to mention two very recent results of Gubinelli-Koch-Oh \cite{GKO} and Bringmann \cite{Bringmann}.
-In \cite{GKO} the authors applied a version of para-controlled calculus to the { stochastic} wave equation setting, and obtained almost sure local well-posedness for a quadratic wave equation with additive white noise on $\mathbb{T}^3$.
-In \cite{Bringmann} the author studied the { nonlinear wave equation with quadratic derivative nonlinearity} on $\mathbb{R}^3$ and improved the { known} well-posedness threshold with random initial data, again by analyzing high-low interactions.
-The interesting observation made in \cite{Bringmann} is that, in the para-controlled scheme above (or anything similar), { one may in fact reduce matters to the high-frequency and low-frequency parts being independent}, which allows one to use more powerful probabilistic tools and obtain better estimates.
+Finally, we would like to mention two recent results of Gubinelli-Koch-Oh \cite{GKO} and Bringmann \cite{Bringmann}.
+In \cite{GKO} the authors applied a version of para-controlled calculus to the stochastic wave equation setting, and obtained almost sure local well-posedness for a quadratic wave equation with additive white noise on $\mathbb{T}^3$.
+This relied on several new ingredients, including the analysis of a random operator (which is different from and unrelated to the random averaging operator introduced in the current paper).